thisisnzed/SSHScanner/README.md

 * **-timeout <int>** | Time (in ms) before the program marks a server as unavailable (default: 6000)
 * **-webhook <url>** | Discord webhook where credentials will be sent (default: "")
 * **-verbose <boolean>** | Whether or not to display failed attempts on the console (default: true)
+* **-host <IP address>** | **WARNING: Only for bruteforce specific host** | Use this parameter ONLY if you want to perform a bruteforce attack on a specific SSH server - if you use this parameter you only will attack the requested server and not millions of random servers around the world (default: "")